bjlittle/geovista/docs/src/installation.rst

 .. note::

-    Ensure to install `pre-commit`_ into your environment first.
+    Please ensure to install `pre-commit`_ into your environment first.